John Kiely (Limerick hurler): Limerick senior manager

 On 31 March 2019, Kiely guided Limerick to a first National League final appearance since 2005.
 A 1-24 to 0-19 defeat of Waterford secured a first league title for Limerick since 1997.
 In Munster, Limerick qualified for the Munster Final against Tipperary.
-In spite of Tipp going unbeaten throughout the Munster campaign, Keily's All Ireland Champions beat them to win the Munster championship.
-The All Ireland Semi Final saw Limerick face Kilkenny.
+The All Ireland Semi-Final saw Limerick face Kilkenny.
 Limerick were favourites but struggled as Kilkenny took a commanding lead and while Limerick fought back to reduce the lead to a point, they lost by the minimum and went out of the championship.

-Limerick were hotly tipped to win back the All Ireland in 2020.
-The year started with Limerick winning the Munster League, followed by the National League.
-When the championship eventually started in October, having been postponed because of the Covid 19 Pandemic, Limerick retained their Munster title by defeating Waterford in the final.
-Victory over Galway put Kiely's team into a second All Ireland Final in three years.
-Again they faced Waterford and went on to win on a scoreline of 0.30 to 0.19.
-This victory gave them back the All Ireland crown and also insured that Kiely's Limerick side went through all competitions in 2020 unbeaten.
+Limerick were hotly tipped to win back the All-Ireland in 2020.
+When the championship started in October, having been postponed due to the COVID-19 pandemic, Limerick retained their Munster title by defeating Waterford in the final.
+Victory over Galway put Kiely's team into a second All-Ireland final in three years.
+Again they faced Waterford and went on to win on a scoreline of 0-30 to 0-19.
+This victory gave them back the All-Ireland crown and also ensured that Kiely's Limerick side went through all competitions in 2020 unbeaten.
 In 2021, Limerick surrendered their league crown but went on to retain the Munster title following a dramatic comeback against Tipperary in the final, with Kiely's side coming back from ten points down to win by five.
-Victory over Waterford put Limerick into a second consecutive All Ireland Final.
-In the final Limerick hammered Cork on a scoreline of 3.32 to 1.22 in what was a complete display from the treaty men.
-With that victory Limerick retained the All Ireland for the first time in their history.
-2022 saw Limerick set out to capture three in a row.
-After going through the Munster round robin unbeaten, Limerick beat Clare in the Munster Final after extra time.
-On 3rd July, Limerick defeated Galway in the All Ireland Semi Final by 0:27 to 1:21 to get back to the Final.
-The final played on 18th July saw Limerick face Kilkenny.
-In an exciting and skilful game Limerick saw off the Cats by a narrow 2 points, 1:31 to 2:26 to win the three in a row.
-This was Kiely's 4th All Ireland title.
+Victory over Waterford put Limerick into a second consecutive All-Ireland final.
+In the All-Ireland final Limerick defeated Cork on a scoreline of 3-32 to 1-22.
+With that victory Limerick retained the All-Ireland for the first time in their history and marked the highest winning score ever achieved in an All-Ireland Hurling final.

+2022 saw Limerick set out to capture three-in-a-row.
+After going through the Munster round robin unbeaten, Limerick beat Clare in the Munster final after extra time.
+On 3 July, Limerick defeated Galway in the All-Ireland Semi-Final by 0-27 to 1-21 to get back to the final.
+The final played on 18 July saw Limerick face Kilkenny.
+Limerick won the game by 1-31 to 2-26 to claim their fourth title in five years and their first ever three-in-a-row.